33 Highly Migratory Species Landings

 Point of contact: Jennifer Cudney jennifer.cudney@noaa.gov

-Data from eDealer database (https://www.fisheries.noaa.gov/atlantic-highly-migratory-species/atlantic-highly-migratory-species-dealer-reporting) and Bluefin Tuna Dealer reports on SAFIS (https://www.accsp.org/what-we-do/safis/).
-The eDealer data were supplemented with ACCSP records, GulfFIN records, and pelagic and coastal fisheries vessel logbook catches reported to SEFSC for which no dealer reports were submitted.
+Data from the eDealer database are supplemented with Atlantic Coastal Cooperative Statistics Program (ACCSP) records, GulfFIN records (https://data.gsmfc.org/), Caribbean commercial logbook catches, and pelagic and coastal fisheries vessel logbook catches reported to SEFSC for which no dealer reports were submitted (https://www.fisheries.noaa.gov/southeast/resources-fishing/southeast-recordkeeping-and-reporting-forms).

 Procedures of quality assurance were conducted.
 Duplicate records were removed from the data.
 This may occur from multiple submissions of reports by the same dealer.
 It may also occur when two or more dealers report the same landings in “Packing” situations.
 While most vessels immediately sell their catch to the dealer at their port of landing, some vessels sell their catch to a dealer(s) in another location.
 Transport to alternate locations requires processing of the fish to preserve quality.
 This processing activity is done by the dealer at the port of landing and is referred to as “Packing”.
 Differences in federal and state reporting requirements and definitions of who is considered the “dealer” of the product, and thus ultimately responsible for submitting the landings report, may result in multiple reports being created for the same landings.
 These duplicate reports need to be accounted for when summarizing the data to reflect accurate landings prior to summarizing the data for analyses, including the Fisheries of the United States.